What is Laser Skin Resurfacing?

 Laser resurfacing is very precise.
 It is a popular treatment option, because it causes little damage to the surrounding skin and tissue.
 It is most common to receive laser resurfacing treatment to the facial area, however, it is also used on other parts of the body.

 Certain areas of the body, such as the hands, neck and chest areas, are avoided, because they won’t heal as well as others.
 Some surgeons will treat* the neck area using lower-energy lasers.
+However, you can look for some best wrinkle creams to get rid of wrinkles.

 What Happens During Laser Resurfacing?